xorinzor/Topdesk-Export/README.md

 - [BuyMeACoffee](https://www.buymeacoffee.com/xorinzor)
 - [Paypal donation](https://paypal.me/xorinzor)

+## Suggestions?
+Got ideas or feedback?
+[Create an issue](https://github.com/xorinzor/TopdeskExport/issues/new) and let me know!

 ## Todo
 - Currently limited to a max of 10.000 tickets, handle HTTP code 206 to make this unlimited.
 - Improve the layout of the generated PDF
-- Add more fields from the tickets to the PDF (such as, priority)
+- Add more fields from the tickets to the PDF (such as connected Assets)
+- Add excel,csv, or json files containing parseable data, both a complete list, as well as per-ticket.

 ## Changelog
 19-12-2019 15:15 - Improved PDF generation, translated some text